UCLA Global Internship Program Student Guide

 Visas

 U.S. citizens may need a visa for some of the Global Internship Program locations.
-Participants in these particular programs will receive information about obtaining their visas from their IEO advisor.
+Participants in these particular programs will receive information about obtaining their visas from their IEO advisor.Â

-If you are not a U.S. citizen, please contact IEO for more details regarding visa requirements for your programs country location.
+If you are not a U.S. citizen, please contact IEO for more details regarding visa requirements for your programs country location.Â

 Flights

+All students will receive Arrival Instructions once it is permitted to purchase flights.
 You are responsible for making your own travel arrangements to and from your program destination.
-We request that participants wait until confirmation of internship placement and visa (if necessary) to book flights for your program.
+We request that participants wait until confirmation of internship placement and visa (if necessary) to book flights for your program.Â

-*The purchase of a fully-refundable and/or flexible airfare is STRONGLY RECOMMENDED.
+*The purchase of a fully-refundable and/or flexible airfare is STRONGLY RECOMMENDED. Â

 Accommodations and Meals

 All Global Internship Program participants are required to stay in program housing.
 Program housing is restricted to enrolled participants only.
-Guests (includes spouses, children, other family members and friends) are not allowed in Global Internship Program housing or on any program related activity.
+Guests (includes spouses, children, other family members and friends) are not allowed in Global Internship Program housing (including short-term overnight guests) or on any program related activity.
 UCLA IEO does not assist with housing arrangements for family, friends, or other guests of Global Internship Program participants.
 UCLA IEO does not make housing arrangements for students arriving prior to the program start date or after the program concludes.
 Participants must make their own housing arrangements for early arrivals and late departures.

 Roommates